-A genuine flea market, it offers the largest number of stands: furniture, ancient toys, glassware, vintage clothing…
+A genuine flea market, it offers the largest number of stands: furniture, ancient toys, glassware and vintage clothing.

 - The Paul Bert Market

-This market is popular with decorators across the world and offers old-style as well as industrial furniture.
+This market is popular with decorators across the world and offers industrial and antique furniture.

 - The Serpette Market